Swedish Royal Burial Sites: House of Bernadotte, 1818 – present

 Princess Margaret of Connaught was born on January 15, 1882, at Bagshot Park near Windsor in the United Kingdom.
 Her father was Queen Victoria’s third son, Prince Arthur, Duke of Connaught and her mother was Princess Louise Margaret of Prussia.
 She married the future King Gustaf VI Adolf in 1905.
 The marriage was a happy one but was tragically cut short when Margaret died from an infection after a mastoid operation on May 1, 1920, at the age of 38.
 She was eight months pregnant with her sixth child.

 Margaret left written, specific instructions for her burial.
 She requested to be buried in a simple coffin made from English oak, covered with British and Swedish flags, wearing her wedding dress and veil, and holding a crucifix.
 Initially, Margaret was buried at the Storkyrkan (The Great Church) next to the Royal Palace in Stockholm, Sweden.
-In 1922, Margaret’s remains were transferred to the Royal Cemetery in Haga Park in Solna Municipality in Stockholm, Sweden in a burial site she and her husband had chosen.
-She was the first person to be buried at the Royal Cemetery in Haga Park.
+In 1922, Margaret’s remains were transferred to the Royal Burial Grounds in Haga Park in Solna Municipality in Stockholm, Sweden in a burial site she and her husband had chosen.
+She was the first person to be buried at the Royal Burial Grouond in Haga Park.

 Lady Louise Mountbatten, Queen of Sweden

 Lady Louise Mountbatten was born on July 13, 1889, at Heiligenberg Palace, Seeheim-Jugenheim in the Grand Duchy of Hesse.
-Her father was Prince Louis of Battenberg and her mother was Princess Victoria of Hesse and by Rhine, daughter of Princess Alice who was Queen Victoria of the United Kingdom’s second daughter.
+Her parents Prince Louis of Battenberg and Princess Victoria of Hesse and by Rhine, a daughter of Princess Alice, the second daughter of Queen Victoria of the United Kingdom.
 At the time of her birth, Louise was Her Serene Highness Princess Louise of Battenberg.
 During World War I, when King George V of the United Kingdom changed the family name from Saxe-Coburg-Gotha to Windsor, he requested family members with Germanic names also change their names.
-Louise’s father had a successful career in the British Royal Navy and had been the First Sea Lord who is the professional head of the Royal Navy.
+Louise’s father had a successful career in the British Royal Navy and was the First Sea Lord, the professional head of the Royal Navy.
 Battenberg was changed to Mountbatten and Louis was created Marquess of Milford Haven in the peerage of the United Kingdom, and Louise came to be known as Lady Louise Mountbatten.
-Louise was a sister of Louis Mountbatten, 1st Earl Mountbatten of Burma, an aunt of Prince Philip, Duke of Edinburgh, and was also a niece of Empress Alexandra Feodorovna of Russia.
+Louise was a sister of Louis Mountbatten, 1st Earl Mountbatten of Burma, an aunt of Prince Philip, Duke of Edinburgh, and a niece of Empress Alexandra Feodorovna of Russia.

 Queen Louise, aged 75, died on March 7, 1965, at St. Göran Hospital in Stockholm, following emergency surgery.
 She had been severely ill for some time.
-Louise was buried at the Royal Cemetery in Haga Park.
+Louise was buried at the Royal Burial Grounds in Haga Park.

 Prince Gustaf Adolf, Duke of Västerbotten